Bitnob-Community/bitnob_flutter_sdk/README.md

 # Bitnob SDK

 Bitnob SDK equips online businesses using react native with the ability to integrate our API features easily.
 Example are;
--  Checkout: Accept and process bitcoin payments via on-chain or lightning seamlessly.
+-  Checkout: Accept and process bitcoin payments via on-chain or lightning seamlessly
 -  Oauth: Allows you to access Bitnob user details

 ## Platform Support